Appdynamics/AppD-Cloud-Platform/README.md

 project is to significantly reduce the time required for these installation activities using __Packer__, __Terraform__, and __Ansible__.

-Here is an example of the deployment architecture when deployed to the Google Cloud Platform (GCP):
+Here is an example of the deployment architecture when deployed to the Google Cloud Platform:

 __AppD Cloud Platform: HA Deployment on GCP__
 ![HA_Deployment_on_GCP](./docs/images/AppD-Cloud-Platform-HA-Deployment-on-GCP.png)